LeongChongGui/HelixHomies/README.md

 These `.pkl` artifacts enable batch-scoring of new JSON files (the prediction script loads `ohe.pkl`, `random_forest_model.pkl`, runs `test_feature_extraction` and saves CSVs).

+**Important Note**: The `random_forest_model.pkl` file is stored using Git LFS due to its large size.
+Make sure you have Git LFS installed and set up to properly download this file.

 ## Post-processing & Downstream Analyses

 Common downstream checks and analyses (scripts available / recommended):